-Anniversary of the dedication is celebrated as solemnity in every particular church.
+The Anniversary of the Dedication of a Church is celebrated as a solemnity in every particular church.
 Our Parish Church of Ss.
-Cyril and Methodius has been dedicated on June 11, 1989, long 31 years ago and we are grateful for this beautiful place, dear to many people.
+Cyril and Methodius was dedicated on June 11, 1989, a long 31 years ago and we are grateful for this beautiful place, dear to many people.

 The term temple, in the most profound sense of the word, designates the human nature of the incarnated second person of the Holy Trinity.
 This temple is not built by human hands and the fulness of divinity dwells in him.
 All Christians have access to this temple and can participate in its life.
 Therefore, the brick and steel construction is always more than just a locality for gatherings of the Christian community.
 The physical construction helps us to understand the profound truth that all faithful, as members of the mystical body, belong to the head.
 Being members of the Body of Christ, who is the true temple, the faithful, as the living stones, build the Church.

 The faithful gather in a visible temple built from physical stones.
 This temple is an expression of the invisible temple and the invisible Lord present in his Church.
 His elevated human nature is the source of sanctification and salvation, which reach us in the visible way through liturgical celebrations.